-New information leaflets will provide helpful advice on driving with Epilepsy, Obstructive Sleep Apnoea Syndrome (OSAS) and driving after an injury
+New information leaflets will provide helpful advice for drivers with health problems such as Epilepsy, Obstructive Sleep Apnoea Syndrome (OSAS) and driving after an injury

 The Road Safety Authority (RSA) in association with the National Office for Traffic Medicine (NOTM) today published three new driver information leaflets at the 2017 update of the Medical Fitness to Drive Guidelines for Group 1 & 2 Drivers at the Royal College of Physicians of Ireland.

 The leaflets, developed by the RSA and the NOTM, provide helpful instructions and advice on driving with health problems such as Epilepsy and Obstructive Sleep Apnoea Syndrome (OSAS) as well as driving after an injury.
 The leaflets also outline information about how and when drivers need to contact the National Driver Licence Service (NDLS) to notify them of their condition.

 According to research, 36,844 people over the age of 5 in Ireland suffer from Epilepsy, giving a prevalence rate of 9 per 1,000 people.* Meanwhile, Obstructive Sleep Apnoea affects between 2.5 and 4 percent of the population.
 However, most people who suffer with this condition remain undiagnosed.**

 The aim of the new leaflets is to educate drivers with and to promote mobility by providing them with the information and resources necessary to drive safely.
 This year’s leaflets follow the first three launched last year, which carried information for drivers with cardiac conditions, diabetes and alcohol problems.

 Speaking at the launch, Prof Desmond O’Neill, National Programme Director for Traffic Medicine at the Royal College of Physicians of Ireland (RCPI) said: